celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ## Smart Contract Development

 We would begin this segment by building our smart contract first using Remix.
 Remix is a web based IDE that allows developers to write, test and deploy smart contracts on the Celo blockchain.
-If you don't  knoow

 Here is a preview of the Remix IDE:
 ![image](images/2.png)